 Furthermore, while it’s true that many firms in countries like China operate with the height of professionalism, there will be something of a cultural and possible language barrier that you need to adapt to when solidifying this business relationship.
-For you, that may be worth the cost, and conform more than reliably with your best practices and intentions.
+For you, that may be worth the cost and conform more than reliably with your best practices and intentions.
 Yet it’s best to weigh the pros and cons of each option, and what your firm is prepared to deal with.

 What are compliance & manufacturing standards?

 Manufacturing standards are defined by government regulatory bodies.
-They define that products must conform to essential standards when being manufactured in order to ensure safety, and in some cases, contribute to essential larger initiatives, such as being produced with environmental protection as a necessary feature.
+They define that products must conform to essential standards when being manufactured to ensure safety, and in some cases, contribute to essential larger initiatives, such as being produced with environmental protection as a necessary feature.
 For instance, many firms that manufacture using industrial spray paint equipment as part of their process must install regenerative thermal oxidizers to burn the harmful vapors and convert that to harmless steam as necessary.

 Depending on what market you hope to sell in, manufacturing standards can differ.
 For instance, while manufacturing standards might differ in an overseas manufacturing plant, bringing the product home and placing it as part of your national market must mean it is approved by the regulatory bodies for sale, conforming to the standards they set out.
 To use an example, the European Union is known to have some of the strictest regulatory standards possible for the production and sale of goods.

-It’s important to make sure you are familiar with those necessities and network of standards your product must adhere to before sale.
+It’s important to make sure you are familiar with those necessities and the network of standards your product must adhere to before sale.
 This must be an essential part of your design process before manufacturing begins.
 Negotiations with manufacturing services must always touch on this topic, and guarantees must be made in your contract that every effort will be undertaken to meet these compliance standards.
 If opting for manufacturing firms in your country you hope to sell your products in, this confirmation is likely to be easier to gain.

 How does manufacturing influence branding?

 Manufacturing is not only the process of getting your product made, but it can also influence how you market your firm and to what degree you are transparent about your process.
-As mentioned above, the ‘made in the US’ stamp you can place on products are likely to be looked at favorably by those who wish to support businesses within their own economy.
+As mentioned above, the ‘made in the US’ stamp you can place on products are likely to be looked at favorably by those who wish to support businesses within their economy.